 The formula here is not a difficult one to understand – you need to be spending significantly less each month than you earn.
 There are 2 ways to do that: earn more money, or spend less.

 If you’re struggling, you need to create and maintain a budget.
 When it comes to budgeting, the most difficult part is just getting started.
-If you don’t already have a system in place, I recommend any of these 5 tools:
+If you don’t already have a system in place, 5 popular and effective tools are:

-- Link your accounts online to automatically pull in your transactions
+- Link your accounts online to automatically pull in your transactions.
+More automation, but still requires manual updating and review.

-- Like Mint, but instead of being supported with ads and solicitation emails, it costs around $11/month.
+- Like Mint, but instead of being supported with ads, it costs around $11/month.
+Designed for forward-budgeting which is generally more effective in reaching long term goals.

 - This is a free app for your phone that helps you set up and track your budget, but you manually enter transactions.